kasparsd/contact-form-7-extras/readme.md

 ## Description

-This plugin adds simple admin controls for the following customization of the [Contact Form 7](http://wordpress.org/plugins/contact-form-7/) form output:
+This plugin enables simple controls for some of the advanced features of the [Contact Form 7](http://wordpress.org/plugins/contact-form-7/) plugin:

-- Disable AJAX form submission
+- Disable AJAX form submissions
 - Disable default form CSS
 - Disable automatic paragraph formatting
 - Disable HTML5 input field types or enable the HTML5 input type fallback
 - Track form submissions and completions with Google Analytics
 - Redirect to URL on form submission
-- Specify Google Recaptcha language.
+- Specify the Google Recaptcha language

-Note that some settings work on per-page level and will inherit for all forms on the same page.
-For example, disabling AJAX form submissions for one form will disable AJAX submissions on all forms on _that page_.
+Please note that some settings work on per-page level and will inherit for all forms on the same page.
+For example, disabling AJAX form submissions for one form will disable AJAX submissions on all forms on the same page.

-### Saving Form Submissions in WordPress

-The "[Storage for Contact Form 7](http://codecanyon.net/item/storage-for-contact-form-7-/7806229)" plugin automatically stores all the contact form submissions (including attachments) in your WordPress database.
-It also provides the CSV export of the form entries.

 ### Get Involved